Union Pearson Express Air Rail Link, Canada

-The Ari Rail Link (ARL) project includes construction of a 3.3km new rail line connecting Toronto Pearson International Airport and Union Station in downtown.
-The new line will share a track with the existing line of the Georgetown South project.
-The Georgetown South project involves infrastructure improvements to increase ridership demand and growth in future for the national railway.
+The Union Pearson Express Air Rail Link (UP Express ARL) project included construction of a 3.3km new rail line connecting the Union Station in downtown Toronto, Canada, and Toronto Pearson International Airport.
+The new line shares a track with the existing line of the Georgetown South project.
+The project involves infrastructure improvements to increase ridership demand and growth in future for the national railway.

-The construction of the ARL is expected to begin in spring 2012 and is scheduled to be completed before the Pan American Games in 2015.
-The ARL will increase the total length of the line to 23.3km (14.5mi).
+The construction of the ARL began in 2012 and was completed in 2015.
+The ARL services began in June 2015.
+The ARL has increased the total length of the line to 23.3km (14.5 miles).

-The line will have four stations, which include the Union Station, Bloor GO / Dundas West subway station, Weston GO station and Toronto Pearson International Airport station at Terminal 1.
+The line has four stations, namely Union Station, Bloor GO / Dundas West subway station, Weston GO station and Toronto Pearson International Airport station at Terminal 1.

-The ARL is expected to be operational by 2015.
 The line will be used by more than five million people a year.
-It is expected to serve nine million travellers a year by 2020.
-The project is owned and operated by Metrolinx, an agency of the Government of Ontario.
+It is expected to serve 2.35 million passengers a year by 2018.
+The project is owned and operated by Metrolinx, an agency of the Ontario government.